 I thought we had an interesting conversation yesterday about the Pornification of Marriage.
 Thanks to all who participated.
 I was heartbroken, inspired and thankful for many of the exquisite insights.
-I wanted to highlight a few of those (because sometimes important insights get buried in the avalanche of comments):
+I wanted to highlight a few of those (because sometimes important insights get buried in the avalanche of comments): from kd:

 One of the reasons my first marriage failed is because my ex-husband expected me to be beyond Christian in the bedroom.
 Because I would not engage in pornified sexual acts, I was no longer attractive, submissive or considered a good Christian wife.
 Sex is meant to be a love act.
 Not a fulfillment of lust.
 If I thought that the idea of pole dancing came to an innocent couple who had never heard nor seen of the idea elsewhere, it wouldn’t bother me.
 But the fact that most likely any such ideas have come from one or both spouses having dabbled in ungodly, worldly sexual ideas before they were married causes me to wonder.